workshop-labs-pbc/train_kimi_hf/README.md

-# How (not) to train Kimi-K2-Thinking with HuggingFace
+# How to get Kimi-K2-Thinking training with HuggingFace

 See [our blog post](https://workshoplabs.ai/blog/open-weights-open-training) for details.

-This is *not* intended to actually be used for post-training of Kimi K2 Thinking - it is slow and inefficient.
-It is a demonstration of the patches needed to make it even work in principle on top of HuggingFace.
+This is *not* intended to actually be used for LoRA post-training of Kimi K2 Thinking.
+It is a demonstration of the patches needed to make it even work in principle on top of HuggingFace, and it does not train the quantized experts or use efficient parallelism.

 ## Usage